Exemptions

 When and Where Do I File?

-New applications for Homestead and other exemptions must be made in person.
-Applications can be made year round in the Palatka Office.
+Applications can be made year-round in the Palatka Office.
 From January 1st through March 1st, you can also apply in our satellite office.

 Residency Requirements